Laura would not answer her phone, or open the door to me.

-No, she didn’t need help, to end it all.
-I stood outside for a second, rang for an ambulance without her knowledge.
+No. She didn’t need help to end it all.
+I stood outside for a second to ring for an ambulance.

-Bella stood, accused me of making a show of her in front of work colleagues–she knew the ambulance men.
-They offered to take her to the hospital, but no, she would not go.
+Laura stood, surprised to see the ambulance crew.
+She accused me of making a show of her in front of work colleagues, she knew the ambulance men.
+They offered to take her to the hospital.
+No. She would not go.

-‘Please take her, help me with my daughter, I don’t know what to do,’ I cried.
+‘Please take her, help me with my daughter.
+I don’t know what to do with her,’ I cried.

 ‘We can’t take her, against her will.’

 ‘Then section her, she needs the help of professionals.’